plotdb/block/README.md

        - `script`: function, object or string of code, for interface of the internal object by:
          - function: return the interface.
          - object: as the interface.
-         - string: evaled to the interface.
+         - string: evaled to the interface, or a function which return the interface.
    - `root`: root of a DOM tree. use to create internal dom tree if provided.
 Overwrite code.
  - `create()`: create a `block.instance` based on this object.